-▶ Harnessing the collective strength of the Arc's research base will be essential.
-The new Arc Universities Group will act as the focal point from cross-Arc collaboration on science and research, identifying and delivering joint R&D projects and providing a pipeline of talent to knowledge-intensive businesses.

-- ▶ The Arc will strengthen its ability for businesses to commercialise ideas coming out of its universities and others.
-Key to this will be a network of 'Living Laboratories' that both trial technologies linked to new developments across the Arc and help address the Grand Challenges, developed by industry and local partners across the Arc.
-Arc partners will also use assets such as Harwell.
-Silverstone and Cranfield to establish new networks that support the convergence of technologies across sectors and seek to develop emerging districts such as West Cambridge. - Finally, the Arc will seek to grow its role as a global research and innovation hub, acting as a UK magnet for international talent, R&D, Foreign Direct Investment and research collaborations.
+- Harnessing the collective strength of the Arc's research base will be essential.
+The new Arc Universities Group will act as the focal point from cross-Arc collaboration on science and research, identifying and delivering joint R&D projects and providing a pipeline of talent to knowledge-intensive businesses. - The Arc will strengthen its ability for businesses to commercialise ideas coming out of its universities and others.
+Key to this will be a network of 'Living Laboratories' that both trial technologies linked to new developments across the Arc and help address the Grand Challenges.
+Arc partners will also use assets such as Harwell, Silverstone and Cranfield to establish new networks that support the convergence of technologies across sectors and seek to develop emerging districts such as West Cambridge.

+Finally, the Arc will seek to grow its role as a global research and innovation hub, acting as a UK magnet for international talent, R&D, Foreign Direct Investment and research collaborations.
 The LEPs and MCA will work with the Department for International Trade, the Arc Universities Group and others to channel foreign investment in the assets and projects that will make the biggest impact on Arc-wide and UK growth.

-As outlined earlier, the Arc's R&D strengths also makes it well placed to address the Future of Mobility Grand Challenge, with many assets such as Culham, Cranfield, Millbrook and Silverstone playing an important role in developing and testing new transport technologies.
+As outlined earlier, the Arc's R&D strengths also makes it well placed to address the Future of Mobility Grand Challenge, with many assets such as Culham, Millbrook and Silverstone playing an important role in developing and testing new transport technologies.

-To achieve this, government will work with the LEPs within the Arc and other local partners, including England's Economic Heartland, to:

-- ▶ Utilise the considerable R&D assets within the Arc to meet the Future of Mobility Grand Challenge and government's Road to Zero strategy.
-This will put the UK at the forefront of the design and manufacturing of zero emission vehicles, with all new cars and vans effectively zero emission by 2040. - ▶ Build on the Arc's existing role as a testbed for new transport technologies, such as automated vehicles and drones, working with HMG and Zenzic to competitively access existing research and development support, and scoping further opportunities to trial mobility services within the Arc. - ▶ Support local authorities within the Arc, as set out in the Future of Mobility Urban Strategy, by providing guidance on design and planning to ensure new communities are designed and built to enable new approaches to mobility.
+- To achieve this, HMG will work with the LEPs within the Arc and other local partners, including England's Economic Heartland, to: - Support the delivery of the Future of Mobility Grand Challenge mission and Road to Zero Strategy: utilising the considerable R&D assets within the Arc to put the UK at the forefront of the design and manufacturing of zero emission vehicles, with all new cars and vans effectively zero emission by 2040. - Build on the Arc's existing role as a testbed for new transport technologies, such as automated vehicles and drones, working with government and Zenzic to access existing research and development support, and identify further opportunities to trial new mobility services within the Arc. - Support local authorities within the Arc to implement the Principles of the Future of Mobility Urban Strategy, providing guidance on design and planning to ensure new communities are designed and built to enable new approaches to mobility.